enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 We have no list of tasks yet so to test if a task was created navigate to [http://localhost:3333/todos](http://localhost:3333/todos).
 The task should appear at the top of the list on this page.

 We can make the same change in the edit (`/app/api/todos/$id.mjs`) and delete (`/app/api/todos/$id/delete.mjs`) api files.
 Change their corresponding location redirects to `/` as well.

 ## List and Item Components
 Now we need to create the list of tasks.
-Following our app structure layed out earlier this requires two components.
+Following our app structure laid out earlier this requires two components.
 We will build them together since they relate closely to each other.

 Unlike the header component that has static markup with a form, these components are dynamic.
 The contents depends on what tasks are in the database.
 This introduces the need for state dependent elements.

 ### Passing State to Elements
 Every Enhance element has optional access to Enhance’s state object, made available through the Enhance element `state` property.
 The state object contains four top level keys:

-*  attrs, which contains all the key value pairs of attributes passed into your custom element’s instance
+*  `attrs`, which contains all the key value pairs of attributes passed into your custom element’s instance
-*  store, which contains the global state of your Enhance application
+*  `store`, which contains the global state of your Enhance application
-*  instanceID, which is a unique ID per instance of Custom Element
+*  `instanceID`, which is a unique ID per instance of Custom Element
-*  context, which is an Object that can be used to pass state to child elements to avoid prop drilling
+*  `context`, which is an Object that can be used to pass state to child elements to avoid prop drilling

 For more details refer to [State](/docs/elements/state) in the docs.

 For our list element we will use the `store` and then the item will also use `attrs` (attributes).

 First lets start with the todo item.
 Copy and paste the following into `/app/elements/todo-list.mjs`.

-For now we will omit the styles because they are taken directly from the reference app and they will get in the way initally.
+For now we will omit the styles because they are taken directly from the reference app and they will get in the way initially.
 Following our pattern of using forms first this item is made of two forms.
-The first form allows editing exising items.
+The first form allows editing existing items.
 The second form allows deleting items.

 Attributes are the primary element API of the web platform so we use them for the todo item.
 One important caveat is that attributes are always strings.
-This means boolean attributes (i.e. completed) and numbers (not used in this component) will both become strings in the attrs object.
+This means boolean attributes (i.e. completed) and numbers (not used in this component) will both become strings in the `attrs` object.
 For more details refer to [Attributes](/docs/elements/state/attributes) in the docs.
 The state of the `completed` attribute for the item results in the `checked` attribute being added to the completed checkbox.